Physician Assistant Studies Student Handbook

 Failure of Examinations and Remediation Process

-An academic contract that includes the remediation process and assignment will be conveyed to the student by the instructor via their nyit.edu email or in person and documented on a remediation form for the student’s record.
-This document will be shared with the student's faculty mentor and director of didactic education.
+An academic contract that includes the remediation process and assignment will be conveyed to the student by the instructor via their New York Tech email or in person and documented on a remediation form for the student's record.
+This document will be shared with the student's faculty mentor and the Director of Didactic Education.
 A student must pass the remediation assignment or assessment to demonstrate proficiency.
 If the student does not demonstrate proficiency, the student may be given additional opportunities to remediate the material.
-A SPC meeting may be convened if such a situation should arise to determine the outcome and make recommendations to the program director/chair.
+A SPC meeting may be convened if such a situation should arise to determine the outcome and make recommendations to the Program Director/Chair.
 It may be determined that the student should decelerate or be dismissed from the program.

 Remediation of a Final Examination